 Chrome is in the lead among desktop browsers by a wide margin (almost 72% market share).
 Chrome and Safari browsers are at the top of the list for mobile users.
 Now we know devices and browsers of the highest demand.

-Next, we will consider which browsers and operating systems support push notifications.
+Next, we will find out which browsers and operating systems support push notifications.
 Our research will let us figure out the amount of users reached by this marketing channel.

 You can send notifications to devices on Android OS, Mac OS, Windows, Ubuntu. iOS doesn’t support the technology for any browser, so iPhones owners can’t receive this alerts today.
 Still, it’s more than 80% mobile and desktop users with access to web push all over the world.

 Starting from Chrome 42 version, the browser supports web notifications.
 Subsequent browser versions added functional extensions in the alerts displaying.
 For example, the big images and the action boxes were introduced in Chrome 56.
 The notifications after a subscription via Chrome come to the user’s device in the form supported by its operating system (Windows, Android, Mac OS).
 Below we added the screenshots showing notifications examples displayed on Chrome for different devices.

 Opera and Firefox browsers support web push as well both for desktop and mobile devices.
 Safari allows the notifications for desktop only (Mac OS).

 Discover how a notification looks for users with different devices.

 Chrome has the widest set of unique notification options in different operating systems.
 When creating campaigns for Chrome users, you can set big images (size 360×240), select icons for CTA buttons with UTM tags.